quadrate-language/quadrate/README.md

 ## Platform Support

-**Tested Platforms:**
+**Tested in CI:**
-- Linux (x86_64, aarch64) — fully tested in CI
-- FreeBSD — builds in CI
+- Linux x86_64 (Arch Linux, Debian)

 **Potentially Compatible:**
-- macOS (x86_64, Apple Silicon) — should work but untested
-- Other BSD systems (OpenBSD, NetBSD) — should work but untested

-**Note**: Linux receives full test coverage in CI.
-FreeBSD builds are verified but tests are not currently run.
-Other Unix-like systems should work in theory (standard POSIX + LLVM).
-Contributions for testing and fixes on other platforms are welcome!
+- Linux aarch64, FreeBSD, Haiku, other Unix-like systems

+Contributions for testing on other platforms are welcome.

 **Compiler Requirements:**
 - C11 and C++20 compiler (GCC 10+ or Clang 10+)
-- LLVM 14+ (for code generation)
+- LLVM 14+

 ---